-A. Should include every work for which there is a parenthetical citation, and conversely, there should not be any work listed for which there is NOT a parenthetical citation.
+A. The Works Cited page should include every work for which there is a parenthetical citation, and conversely, there should not be a work cited entry for a source if there is no textual citation for that source in the paper.